AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 10. Select **[!UICONTROL Add widget]**.

 The Iframe widget will be added to the page.
 Administrators can add other widgets and publish the page.

+Administrators must include the access token as a query parameter in the iframe URL to retrieve the correct details.
+For example, to display information from Adobe Learning Manager inside an iframe, the URL should include the following parameters:

+* userId: The unique identifier of the learner
+* accountId: The account identifier associated with the learner
+* token: The authentication token required for API calls
+* locale: The learner's language or locale preference

 ## My Learning widget